ramza/pixel_sorter/README.md

 to sort the source image use pixel_sorter("filename.jpg")

 pixel_sorter takes 4 parameters including the image file name.
 The others are booleans representing horizontal, black, and reverse.
 By default they are set to true, true, and false, respectively.
 Horizontal chooses between a horizontal or vertical sort.
 Black searches for either the darkest or lightest RBG value.
 This index is used as a pivot point for selecting a segment of the row or column.
 The last boolean reverses the selected segement.

+if you want to sort verticaly, by the brightest values, and reverse the sort run pixel_sorter("filename.jpg", False,False,True)